 Driven PTs are probably the first ones to consider their home country bias, but not just their financial exposure.
 These PTs are diversified not only in assets, but in business, citizenship, residency and their digital footprint.

-And then, some PTs are all about trying to be Jason Bourne, wanting to brag about having a passport with visa-free access to almost every country in the world and a bank account or 5 in each content.
+And then, some PTs are all about trying to be Jason Bourne, wanting to brag about having a passport with visa-free access to almost every country in the world and a bank account or 5 in each continent.

 Other people that fit the PT mould have never even heard of the concept, stumbling into internationalization as a result of living and working overseas and probably have more “flags” than many self-proclaimed PTs.